IEL Tip Sheet: Project Approach: Phase 1—Choosing a Topic to Investigate About

-Teachers can use the Project Approach to meet most of the Illinois Early Learning Benchmarks.
+Teachers can use the Project Approach to meet most of the Illinois Early Learning and Development Benchmarks.
 Projects are like good stories.
 They have three parts: a beginning, middle, and end.
 The first phase begins with choosing what to investigate, and usually lasts about two weeks.
 Here are some tips to help teachers make the final decision about what a project topic will be.
 (See also The Project Approach: Phase 1—Getting Started.)

-> Consider what makes a good project topic.
+Consider what makes a good project topic.

 - Children can safely study the topic firsthand.

 - The class has easy access to local resources about the topic.
 "Animals in the Park" is better suited to Illinois preschoolers than is "The Rain Forest."

 - Experts are available to talk with the class about the topic.

 - The topic is sensitive to local culture but general enough to be culturally appropriate ("Holiday Meals of Our Families" rather than "Our Christmas Dinner").

 - The project will encourage children to develop an interest worthy of their time and energy.